ysndr/MSc-Thesis/chapter/background.md

 #### Contracts

-In addition to a static type-system Nickel integrates a contract system akin what is described in [@cant-be-blamed].
+In addition to a static type-system Nickel integrates a contract system akin what is described in [@wadlerWellTypedProgramsCan2009].
 First introduced by Findler and Felleisen, contracts allow the creation of runtime-checked subtypes.
 Unlike types, contracts check an annotated value using arbitrary functions that either pass or *blame* the input.
 Contracts act like assertions that are automatically checked when a value is used or passed to annotated functions.